UCL-CloudLabs/user-portal/README.md

 export TF_VAR_azure_subscription_id=
 ```

+### Install the background task queue

+We use Celery for this with the RabbitMQ broker.
+The former has already been installed with `pip`; the latter needs to be set up following the instructions at <http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html>.

 ### Create a database and run migrations

 To set up the database and initial migration for the very first time in this repo: